DOMjudge/domjudge/doc/manual/team.rst

   There was an error during the execution of your program.
-This can have a lot of different causes like division by zero, incorrectly addressing memory (e.g. by indexing arrays out of bounds), trying to use more memory than the limit, etc.
+This can have a lot of different causes like division by zero, incorrectly addressing memory (e.g. by indexing arrays out of bounds), trying to use more memory than the limit, reading or writing to files, etc.
   Also check that your program exits with exit code 0!

 NO-OUTPUT